waylaidwanderer/node-chatgpt-api/README.md

   > Current date: 2023-01-31"

   As OpenAI updates ChatGPT, this preamble may also change.
 The default prompt prefix in my implementation attempts to replicate a similar behavior to the current ChatGPT model.

+## Web Client
+A web client is available for this library's API server is also available at [waylaidwanderer/chatgpt-web-client](https://github.com/waylaidwanderer/chatgpt-web-client).

 ## Contributing
 If you'd like to contribute to this project, please create a pull request with a detailed description of your changes.